Team

 Many AVERI employees have financial exposure to the AI sector as a whole as a result of owning shares in (non-AI-specific) stock indices such as the S&P 500, which includes companies like NVIDIA, Microsoft, Meta, and Alphabet.
 Some of these companies in turn own portions of non-publicly-traded AI companies such as OpenAI and Anthropic.
 Additionally, members of our team have individual investments in Microsoft, Google, NVIDIA, and Broadcom.
 Members of our staff have been employed at companies including OpenAI and Microsoft.
 Any ongoing, material financial conflict of interest, and any recent interpersonal conflict of interest, whether actual or perceived, is subject to mandatory recusals.

 AVERI’s Executive Director, Miles Brundage, earned equity in OpenAI while employed at the company.
 He has since sold all shares that he is eligible to sell and will sell the remainder as soon as he is able to do so.
-Miles also has investments in venture capital funds which include exposure to AI companies, with this being a very small fraction of his net worth compared to stock indices.
+Miles also has investments in venture capital funds which include exposure to AI companies, though this and the OpenAI equity are both small fractions of his net worth compared to publicly-traded stock indices.
 Miles has personal relationships with employees at a range of frontier AI companies.
 Under AVERI's policies, Miles is recused from directly auditing OpenAI until at least two years after his departure (though he may help facilitate an audit principally led by others, with all of his involvement documented clearly in any related public outputs), with possible extension depending on the timing of his final direct equity sale.